 Dogs are great pets, but they’re rarely low-maintenance ones.
 Dogs are like children, and they need food, exercise, grooming and doctor’s visits.
+They sometimes require special diets, or supplements like omega oil for dogs to increase their immunity, or 4ctye canine to help them grow strong and avoid athritis.
 How can one get ready for all of the challenges?
 Go through this article.
 You’ll get tips here that’ll help you be the very best dog owner you can be.

 You may know that chocolate is dangerous for dogs, but you may not know the specifics.
 Chocolate is dangerous because of the stimulants caffeine and theobromine.
 Baking chocolate is the most dangerous, with a high amount of stimulants.
 White chocolate contains the least amount of stimulants.
 Take you dog to vet if he ingests chocolate.